dmuller189/DollarFlare/README.md

 TODO:
-    - server and DB
+    - server and DB (potential)
-    -   most perifery pages such as:
+        - Therefore most perifery pages such as:
-        - login, forgot password, sign-up, prile
+            - login, forgot password, sign-up, profile, comunity

-        -
+    -css spacing, style, allignment, padding...
+        - things dont all line up on al monitors, and especially with page zoom, the divs go wonky